OutWooods/ruby-gilded-rose/README.md

 “Backstage passes”, like aged brie, increases in Quality as it’s SellIn value approaches;

-Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after the concert
+Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after the concert (aka when sell in = 0)

 *Clairifcations of edge cases*
 Since there are several edge cases, these understand extra (possible) rules: